digital-carrot-app/website/content/docs/browser_extensions/firefox/incognito.md

 # prev: /
 # next: docs/folder/
 ---

+> [!NOTE]
-The browser extension needs permissions to run in incognito mode so that it can block websites while you're running incognito.
+> Digital Carrot needs to be able to run in incognito mode to be able to function properly.

+## Setup

 {{% steps %}}